sharks-dev/sailfish-on-murray/README.md

 And another LOS22 based port by VerandiTeam: https://github.com/VerdandiTeam/droid-config-miami

+An earlier attempt at a LOS based X10IV port(?) by @piggz, @Kabouik and @NotKit: https://github.com/NotKit/droid-config-halium-pdx225

 # Acknowledgements
 Thanks to @mal, @elros34 and others who provided (and are still providing!) help and advice on #sailfishos-porters.